 Cisco Unified TSP supports opening two different lines that each share the same DN.
-Each of these lines is known as a Shared Line Appearance.
+Each of these lines represents a Shared Line Appearance.

-The CUnified CMallows multiple active calls to exist concurrently on each of the different devices that share the same line appearance.
-Each device is still limited to, at most, one active call and multiple hold or incoming calls at any given time.
-This functionality can be supported by applications that use the Cisco Unified TSP to monitor and control shared line appearances.
+The Cisco Unified Communications Manager allows multiple active calls to exist concurrently on each of the different devices that share the same line appearance.
+The system still limits each device to, at most, one active call and multiple hold or incoming calls at any given time.
+Applications that use the Cisco Unified TSP to monitor and control shared line appearances can support this functionality.

-If a call is active on a line that is a shared line appearance with another line, then the call appears on the other line with the dwCallState=CONNECTED and the dwCallStateMode=INACTIVE.
-Even though the call party information may not be displayed on the actual IP Phone for the call at the other line, the call party information is still reported by Cisco Unified TSP on the call at the other line.
-This gives the application the ability to decide if it wishes to block this information or not.
-Also, no call control functions are allowed on a call that is in the CONNECTED INACTIVE call state.
+If a call is active on a line that is a shared line appearance with another line, the call appears on the other line with the dwCallState=CONNECTED and the dwCallStateMode=INACTIVE.
+Even though the call party information may not display on the actual IP phone for the call at the other line, Cisco Unified TSP still reports the call party information on the call at the other line.
+This gives the application the ability to decide whether to block this information.
+Also, the system does not allow call control functions on a call that is in the CONNECTED INACTIVE call state.